-I’ve seen a few “no noodle” lasagna recipes floating around the web, and I became enchanted with the idea of creating a crock pot version that I could set in my slow cooker and forget.
-In place of pasta, the veggie lasagnas used thin, wide slices of zucchini and/or eggplant.
-It seemed simple, perfect, and like a recipe even veggie-skeptics could enjoy.
+After seeing a few “no noodle” lasagna recipes floating around the web, and I became enchanted with the idea of creating a crock pot version that I could set in my slow cooker and forget.
+In place of pasta, the veggie lasagnas I saw used thin, sheet-like slices of zucchini or eggplant.
+The idea seemed simple, perfect, and like a recipe even veggie-skeptics could enjoy.

-Fast forward FIVE recipe attempts later, and here we are.
-The best, most foolproof no noodle, low carb lasagna recipe you will ever (and I mean EVER) find.
-It was worth it!
+Fast forward five recipe attempts later, and here we are.
+The best, most foolproof, no-noodle, low-carb lasagna recipe you will ever (and I mean EVER) find!

-The issue with my first low carb lasagna attempts was that, no matter what I trick I tried—salting and draining the zucchini; reducing the amount of sauce; mixing eggs with the filling; leaving the crock pot uncovered during the last hour of cooking—the zucchini still let off so much liquid, the crock pot veggie lasagna came out soupy.
-It tasted lovely, but I had a hefty amount of discarded water at the bottom of my slow cooker.
+The issue with my first four low-carb lasagna attempts was that, no matter what I trick I tried—salting and draining the zucchini, reducing the amount of sauce, mixing eggs with the filling, leaving the crock pot uncovered during the last hour of cooking—the zucchini lasagna sheets still let off so much liquid that the crock pot veggie lasagna came out soupy.
+It tasted lovely, but I had a conspicuous amount of discarded water at the bottom of my slow cooker.
 Not okay.

 My final solution, and the recipe I posted here, is to either grill or broil the zucchini and eggplant slices first to remove as much excess water as possible.
-I tried my very hardest to eliminate this step (all of the first runs of the recipe didn’t include it), but I am afraid it simply must be done.
+I tried my very hardest to eliminate this step (all of the first runs of the recipe didn’t include the additional effort), but I am afraid it simply must be done.